West Valley Trail AllianceJoin IMBA and WVTA

 How we have evolved:

 In November of 2015 a loose knit group of dedicated trail builders and advocates from the west Phoenix valley made a tremendous second step.
 We became a formal chapter under the International Mountain Bicycling Association, or IMBA.
-We have used our status as a chapter well in a single short year.
+We have used our status as a chapter well the last several years.
 We were awarded a visit from IMBA Trail Care Crew where we worked side by side with Maricopa County Parks staff on trail building techniques.
-The success of this event has led to our recent grant award from REI as we look to purchase our first official tools.
+The success of this event has led to two grants courtesy of REI and multiple others via our board members and other local advocacy groups.

 We now have two core groups that reside within our chapter.
-The Estrella Mountain Cyclists and the Lost Creek Bike Club in the White Tank Mountains.
+The Estrella Cyclists located in the Estrella mountains and the Lost Creek Bike Club in the White Tank Mountains.
 Together we work to grow trail access and mountain biking in the west Phoenix valley.